TyData29/LocalBike/README.md

-Welcome to your new dbt project!
+Welcome to localbike dbt project!

-### Using the starter project

-Try running the following commands:
-- dbt run
-- dbt test
+### Purpose

+This project uses LocalBike datas in order to prepare and set marts for dashboards.

+The context is the final project of Databird Analytics Engineer training course.

+We will be abble to :
+- Find analysis axes for operations team of Localbike
+- Help the team to optimize sells and maximize incomes using smart insights

+## Datas

+The datasets lies in BigQuery

 ### Resources: